 Before we go any further, we've got to say this: Videographers are one of our must-have wedding pros—period.
 Not only do they capture each beautiful, important moment of your day, but they do it in a way where every edit, musical choice and other audio flows together seamlessly to have a priceless memory of your wedding.
 That said, in this evolving digital age, there are tons of other wedding video footage that your guests will capture on their phones and electronics too.
 Let's face it—you totally want to see the results from the best man's GoPro he strapped to his head during the garter toss, and your bridesmaid's Snap stories when you were busy getting your hair and makeup done.
 Companies like WeddingMix, ProEditors and BlushDrop take all your raw footage—no matter what type of device or platform it came from—and turn it into one cohesive video that's a fun accompaniment to your videographer's.
 (You can even see if that's something your videographer is willing to take on too.)
 They even have a custom landing page for guests to upload footage and use their software to search the Internet for hashtags associated with the wedding and incorporate those clips as well.

 8. Hoping for cash instead of gifts?
-Use Tendr, a personalized cash registry website that makes asking for money classy.
+Use The Newlywed Fund, a personalized cash registry on The Knot that makes asking for money classy.

 We get it: Sometimes, all you want is money for a wedding gift, especially if you and your partner have been living together for a long time and have everything you need, or you're super-close to being able to put a down payment on a home.
 But even though we get it, asking for money as a gift does take some finessing and being mindful of etiquette rules.
-While we always think having a traditional registry with at least a few options is necessary for your guests who want to give a tangible gift, we also know that cash is sometimes preferred—and we approve of Tendr, an elegant, classy cash registry website where you can customize your page with a note to your guests detailing what their money will go toward.
-They can even send a digital card along with it to personalize the gift more on their end—just make sure you still send them a handwritten thank-you note (like from Punkpost).
+While we always think having a traditional registry with at least a few options is necessary for your guests who want to give a tangible gift, we also know that cash is sometimes preferred—so that's why The Knot created The Newlywed Fund.
+The Newlywed Fund is a classy cash registry that allows you to ask for cash (and for your guests to gift it) in a more meaningful way by specifying exactly what each monetary gift is going toward.
+And better yet, it appears right alongside your traditional registry with The Knot, so guests can conveniently see what's been purchased and what's still available to give.
+Setting up your own digital cash registry couldn't be easier.
+Just go to The Newlywed Fund website where you can add in as many cash funds as you'd like—we even give you suggestions, or you can simply customize your own.
+There's a spot to name the fund and add a note to your guests about why this fund is important to you.